SECTION 1: What are Accelerated Mobile Pages?

 CSS blocks rendering, it also blocks all page load, and it has the tendency to cause bloating.
 AMP HTML only allows inline styles, this removes 1 or mostly multiple HTTP requests from the critical rendering path to most web pages.

-The inline style sheet should have a maximum size of 50 kb, though this is big enough for very sophisticated pages, it still requires the page author to practice good CSS hygiene.
+The inline style sheet should have a maximum size of 75kb, though this is big enough for very sophisticated pages, it still requires the page author to practice good CSS hygiene.